Have you ever considered that one of your biggest problems might be your own brain?

-But while this Paleolithic brain may have helped our ancestors’ survive, today it is doing us no favours.
-Although it has been thousands of years since most of us needed to worry about lions leaping out of the bushes, our brains still keep us stressed out and anxious as though, at any minute now, we might need to jump up and start running from one.
+But while this Paleolithic brain may have helped our ancestors’ survive, today it is doing us few favours.
+Although it has been thousands of years since most of us needed to worry about lions leaping out of the bushes, our brains still keep us stressed out and anxious as though, any minute now, we might need to jump up and start running from one.

 I guess this is why we need “philosophies of well-being” in the first place.
 After all, if well-being and perfect perspective were natural then we would just do it as a matter of instinct.
-We wouldn’t have to be taught it, we wouldn’t bother to write books or blogs about it, we wouldn’t create religions out of it; it would just be our default way of being.
+We wouldn’t have to be taught it, we wouldn’t bother to write books or blogs about it, we wouldn’t create religions out of it; it would just be our default way of thinking.

 But that is not the situation we find ourselves in.
 Our situation is that we are stuck with this Paleolithic brain and the steady diet of neurotic lies, biases and distortions it feeds us.
 And in combating it we have only one true friend: reason.

 Historically, the reasonableness of reason has not always been a foregone conclusion.
 Let me introduce you to the ancient Greek Sceptic Metrodorus, who declared the impotence of reason with this somewhat paradoxical line: “None of us knows anything; not even this, whether we know or we do not know.”1

 But a lack of faith in reason is one thing; outright hatred of it is completely next level.
 I give you Protestant reformer Martin Luther, who famously declared that “Reason is the Devil’s whore”2 for failing to confirm his personal religious beliefs.